 OIA Summer Programs

-The Office of International Affairs offers a variety of summer English programs created to give students a sample of life, studies, and research at McMaster University.
-Our programs motivate students to pursue further studies or research collaboration with us in the future.
-More information about our specific programs can be found in the brochures below.
+The Office of International Affairs offers a variety of summer English programs created to give students an experience of student life, studies, and research at McMaster University.
+Our programs are also intended to motivate students to come to McMaster for further studies or research collaboration.
+Information about specific programs can be found in the brochures below.